Removal from the Birmingham Bank and other lender panels: Why they do it and how to get reinstated

 • Birmingham Bank may terminate membership of its conveyancing panel where a firm provides false answers in its application form or in relation to any future requests for information.

-• Your firm no longer meets the criteria to remain on the Birmingham Bank conveyancing panel
+• Your law firm fails to meet the criteria to remain on the Birmingham Bank conveyancing panel

-• Recurring delays in registering security on behalf of Birmingham Bank Delays or failure to register the Birmingham Bank charge may result in referral to external lawyers of Birmingham Bank to complete outstanding requirements.
+• Persistent delays in registering a charge on behalf of Birmingham Bank Delays or failure to register the Birmingham Bank charge may result in referral to external lawyers of Birmingham Bank to complete outstanding requirements.

 • Is it the practice manager who is required to sign the reinstatement application to the Birmingham Bank panel ?